ninjaneers-team/uropa/README.md

 ## Documentation

-You can use `--help` flag once you've urOpa installed on your system to get help in the terminal itself.
+You can use `--help` flag once you've uropa installed on your system to get help in the terminal itself.

 The project's documentation site is